 Whilst as a whole, retail saw a rise in revenue across during March, April and May, different sub sectors experienced varying impacts.

-Sectors which have seen their revenue more than double during this period of social distancing are Toys/Games (448%), Gifts (459%), Books/Film (237%), Tobacco/Vaping (265%), Food/Drink (211%) and Home/Garden (215%).
+Sectors which have seen their revenue and online retail sales more than double during this period of social distancing are Toys/Games (448%), Gifts (459%), Books/Film (237%), Tobacco/Vaping (265%), Food/Drink (211%) and Home/Garden (215%).
 Each of these industries has been naturally suited to supporting #stayhomesavelives, which has seen them perform very well due to high demand during this time.

 Industries which have seen a fall in revenue are Office Supplies (75%), Automotive (78%) and Insurance/Finance (59%).

-Most retail verticals seem to have been able to benefit from the pandemic, with insurance/finance, office supplies and automotive being the exceptions.
+Most eCommerce businesses within retail verticals seem to have been able to benefit from the pandemic, with insurance/finance, office supplies and automotive being the exceptions.

 However even automotive has been able to recover sales in May, with average revenue sitting at 126% at the end of May, as people start to use cars again to avoid public transport when returning to work from the office.
 Whilst not yet seeing revenue back to normal, office supplies have also seen their revenue begin to increase slightly as offices move towards reopening, with revenue at 80% at the end of May, having dipped down to 45% during April.
 Similarly insurance/finance is starting to see some slow growth in a positive direction.